-(b) Fellow subsidiaries/subsidiaries companies with whom the Company did not have any transactions:

-(i) Biocon Academy, a subsidiary of Biocon Limited

-(ii) Biocon SA, a subsidiary of Biocon Limited

-- (iii) Biocon FZ LLC, a subsidiary of Biocon Limited - (iv) Bicara Therapeutics Inc, USA, an associate of Biocon Limited (w.e.f.
-January 09, 2021) - (v) Biocon Biosphere Limited, a subsidiary of Biocon Limited - (vi) Biocon Biologics Limited UK, a step down subsidiary of Biocon Limited - (vii) Biocon SDN BHD, a subsidiary of a step down subsidiary of Biocon Biologics Limited - (viii) Biocon Biologics Healthcare Sdn Bhd, a step down subsidiary of Biocon Biologics Limited - (ix) Syngene USA Inc., a step down subsidiary of Biocon Limited - (x) Biocon Biologics Inc, a step down subsidiary of Biocon Biologics Limited - (xi) NeoBiocon FZ LLC, a joint venture of Biocon Limited - (xii) Biocon Pharma Malta I Limited, a subsidiary - (xiii) Biofusion Therapeutics Limited, a subsidiary of Biocon Limited - (xiv) Biocon Biologics FZ LLC, a step down subsidiary of Biocon Biologics Limited - (xv) Biocon Biologics Do Brasil Ltda, a step down subsidiary of Biocon Biologics Limited - (c) The Company had obtained an unsecured loan facility from Biocon Limited at prevailing marginal cost of funds based lending rate (MCLR) to set up its manufacturing facility.
-The maximum amount of loan outstanding during the year was ₹ 2,392 (March 31, 2020 ₹1,567). - (d) On February 24, 2016, the Company obtained an external commercial borrowing of USD 20 million from a bank, carrying interest @ Libor + 1.75% per annum which has been guaranteed by Biocon Limited, the holding company.
-(March 31, 2021 ₹ 553 and March 31, 2020 ₹1,122). - (e) All transactions with these related parties are priced on an arm's length basis and none of the balances are secured. - (f) The above disclosures include related parties as per Ind AS 24 on "Related Party Disclosures" and Companies Act, 2013. - (g) The loans from holding company is presented net of repayments due to multiple transactions.
+- (b) Fellow subsidiaries/subsidiaries companies with whom the Company did not have any transactions: - (i) Biocon Academy, a subsidiary of Biocon Limited - (ii) Biocon SA, a subsidiary of Biocon Limited - (iii) Biocon FZ LLC, a subsidiary of Biocon Limited - (iv) Biocon Biosphere Limited, a subsidiary of Biocon Limited - (v) Biocon Biologics UK Limited, a step down subsidiary of Biocon Limited - (vi) Biocon SDN BHD, a step down subsidiary of Biocon Limited - (vii) Biocon Biologics Healthcare Sdn Bhd, a step down subsidiary of Biocon Limited - (viii) Syngene USA Inc., a step down subsidiary of Biocon Limited - (ix) Biocon Biologics Inc, a step down subsidiary of Biocon Limited - (x) Biocon Biologics Do Brasil Ltda, a step down subsidiary of Biocon Limited - (xi) Biofusion Therapeutics Limited, a subsidiary of Biocon Limited - (xii) Biocon Biologics FZ LLC, a step down subsidiary of Biocon Limited

+- (c) The Company had obtained an unsecured loan facility from Biocon Limited at prevailing marginal cost of funds based lending rate (MCLR) to set up its manufacturing facility.
+The maximum amount of loan outstanding during the year was Nil (March 31, 2021 ₹ 2,392). - (d) On February 24, 2016, the Company obtained an external commercial borrowing of USD 20 million from a bank, carrying interest @ Libor + 1.75% per annum which has been guaranteed by Biocon Limited, the holding company.
+(March 31, 2022 Nil and March 31, 2021 ₹ 553). - (e) All transactions with these related parties are priced on an arm's length basis and none of the balances are secured. - (f) The above disclosures include related parties as per Ind AS 24 on "Related Party Disclosures" and Companies Act, 2013. - (g) The loans from holding company is presented net of repayments due to multiple transactions.
 Loans taken includes loan subsequently converted into preference shares.
 The loan taken from holding company are for Business purposes and interest rates are at arm's length.
-The Loans are payables on demand.

-^{} Amounts are not presented since the amounts are rounded off to Rupees million.
+The Loans are payables on demand. - \ Amounts are not presented since the amounts are rounded off to Rupees million.